-So, to cut to the chase how to use your BBQ grill vents to support better grilling?
+So, to cut to the chase on how to use a Charcoal grill and especially how to use your charcoal grill vents to support better grilling?
 Yes grill vents should be open.
-Now, how do you adjust the vents to improve the cooking process?
+Now, how do you adjust the vents to improve the cooking process and keep the charcoal grill hot?
 We’ll go over the steps and processes necessary to help you get that BBQ done below.

 When the temperature is optimum one may have to manage the temperature more carefully because the external temperature adds to the internal temperature of the grill.
 If the temperature were to be in the 30's, and yes people BBQ in the 30's one might expect their barbecue to cook for a longer period as the external temperature and moisture in the air can act to retard the cooking process.
 So, a 2-1/2 hour chicken might take 3 hours or more if the temperatures are not properly managed.

 We've put together a few great methods we use to manage the vents.
 I hope you read through this post and gather up all the nice bits that will help you become a better barbecuer.

 Let’s first start with a target meal to establish the desired cooking temperature.
 We've decided that we'll be grilling smoked baby back ribs that are using our best bbq rubs.
 In fact we'll be using our Tri-Tip, Steak and Rib Dry Rub.